ess

 Source code in red/ess.py

-Compute the effective sample size of a time series by dividing the total number of samples by the statistical inefficiency, where the statistical inefficiency is calculated using the ratio of the inter-run and intra-run variance estimates.
+The effective sample size is computed by dividing the total number of samples by the statistical inefficiency, where the statistical inefficiency is calculated using the ratio of the inter-run and intra-run variance estimates.

 Parameters: